What Is a Hearing Aid?

 Hearing aids may be worn in the ear, in the ear canal, or behind the ear.

-- In-the-ear Hearing Aids: The aid is situated entirely in the outer ear area.
-In some models, the hard plastic case may house a telecoil.
-This magnetic coil, carries sound through the circuitry of the hearing aid.
+- In-the-ear hearing aids: The aid is situated entirely in the outer ear area.
+In some models, the hard-plastic case may house a telecoil.
+This magnetic coil carries sound through the circuitry of the hearing aid.
 The telecoil may make it easier to hear in public places in which a sound system is used and over the telephone.

-Quality hearing aids may be purchased from a number of reputable vendors.
+Quality hearing aids in Houston, Texas, may be purchased from a number of reputable vendors.
 More than a specific brand, the “best hearing aid” is found by working with an experienced audiologist and ENT physician who offer personalized care.
 The discussions that occur in our office revolve around each person’s individual hearing loss diagnoses and their needs and expectations.

-Hearing Aid vs Cochlear Implant
+Hearing Aid Products Vs Cochlear Implant

-Do Hearing Aids Work For Deaf People?
+Do Hearing Aids Work for Deaf People?

 Limitations to the amount of amplification that is available in hearing aids make this method of care most suitable for people with mild to moderate hearing loss in one or both ears.
 Cochlear implants may be a viable solution to restore hearing in the deaf.

-How Much Will A Hearing Aid Change My Hearing?
+How Much Will a Hearing Aid Change My Hearing?

-Hearing aids improve people’s ability to hear and engage with the world around them by amplifying sounds in the immediate environment.
+Hearing aids improve the ability to hear and engage with the world by amplifying sounds in the immediate environment.
 While wearing a hearing aid, a person can expect to be able to hear sounds at a reasonable distance.
 Advanced technologies are making it easier to hear in both quiet and noisy rooms.
 However, the quality of sound is not perfect and can take some getting used to.

 How Long Do Hearing Aids Last?

-When To Change My Hearing Aid Batteries
+When to Change my Hearing Aid Batteries

-Depending on the type of hearing aid selected and the amount of usage, batteries may need to be changed every 3 to 10 days.
+Depending on the type of hearing aid device selected and the amount of usage, batteries may need to be changed every 3 to 10 days.
 Batteries should be replaced if the quality of sound decreases.
 Some hearing aids have a feature that signifies low batteries with a beeping sound.

-How To Take Care Of Hearing Aids
+How to Take Care of Hearing Aids

 - Ear wax can block the “speaker” part of the hearing aid.
 It is beneficial to schedule a periodic ear exam and cleaning with your doctor.